pedrovereza/pedrovereza.github.io/_posts/en/2015-01-07-hybrid-mobile-apps-ios-make-native-and-web-talk.md

 title: "Hybrid Mobile Apps in iOS: Making Native and Web Talk"
 ---

-Deciding which techonology to use when building mobile app is often a binary choice between native and web.
+Deciding which technology to use when building mobile app is often a binary choice between native and web.
 Both having pros and cons, which sometimes leads to combination: Hybrid apps.
-In a nuttshell, hybrid apps have a native layer and a web based layer (web apps always need at least a ``UIWebView`` to run on, hybrid apps bring more than just the ``UIWebView`` part).
+In a nutshell, hybrid apps have a native layer and a web based layer (web apps always need at least a ``UIWebView`` to run on, hybrid apps bring more than just the ``UIWebView`` part).

-Having responsibilites sepparated across these layers creates the need to share information between them.
+Having responsibilities separated across these layers creates the need to share information between them.
 The web app needs to trigger something on the native code and vice versa.

 #Native to Web
 A typical use case for this is when app settings may change the web app behaviour.
 These need to be read when the application loads (or whenever the settings change) and then be sent to the web app.